 If you see speckling on your plant leaves or webbing along the edges of leaves, you may have cyclamen mites!

-9. Hemp Russet Mites
+9. Hemp Russet Mite

 Hemp russet mite larvae spin silk webbing while they feed on leaves and flowers.
 As they mature, they also produce a yellowish secretion that may appear as a light coating on leaves or buds.

-To prevent this infestation, control weed growth, so it does not touch your plants.
+To prevent this infestation, control weed growth so it does not touch your plants.

 Pesticides are often used to combat hemp russet mites, but one must be careful when using these chemicals due to the proximity of other vegetation nearby.

-If pesticides are used for pest control, spray at dusk when it is more relaxed, and humidity levels are higher; this makes the chemical droplets stick better to the target rather than drifting off elsewhere in windswept conditions.
+If pesticides are used for pest control, spray at dusk when it is more relaxed and humidity levels are higher; this makes the chemical droplets stick better to the target rather than drifting off elsewhere in windswept conditions.

-10. Clover Mites
+10. Clover Mite

 Clover mite outbreaks can often be treated by spraying the infested areas with insecticidal soap or horticultural oil sprays.